 Please see my easy step-by-step guide to creating this bathroom lighting vanity fixture cover in this blog post.

 Here is the original light in our bathroom.
 Want to know something else?
-The builder didn’t center the vanity mirror under it so it’s always been off-center.
-It was time to update it, and come up with a way to fix the bathroom mirror centering issue.
+The builder didn't center the mirror under it so it's always been off center.
+It was time to update it, and come up with a way to fix that centering issue.

 Materials needed for this light fixture update?